 I know you would wish us to acknowledge the contribution made to your present achievement by your families and friends.
 We welcome them to the Banco Court today.
 They must remain sources of encouragement, inspiration and wise advice as you move forward.

-On behalf of all of the Judges, I again congratulate you and wish you well as you exercise these qualifications, and extend the compliments of the festive season.
+On behalf of all of the Judges, I again congratulate you and wish you well as you exercise these qualifications.